btrekkie/eink-server/README.md

 **Cons:**

 * Some setup is required.
+* A server PC must be up and running in order to make content updates.
+* We cannot respond to touchpad or other Inkplate inputs.
 * Displaying a clock is problematic.
-* We cannot respond to touchpad or other Inkplate inputs.
 * Some flexibility is sacrificed.

 A server is implemented by subclassing the `Server` class.
 The base class